Reasoning from hypotheses in *-continuous action lattices: A lower bound argument

 Let us proceed with formal details.
 To prove the lemma we need to analyse derivability of the sequent (\ref{eqn:seq-main}) in a convenient and concise way.
 In Section \ref{S:dyadic}, a dyadic calculus for $\EIALm$ was presented, which simplifies analysis of the exponential modality.
 For our purposes, we need to further modify the latter calculus in order to normalise applications of the rules $({\BS} L)$, $({\aconj} L)$ and $({\mconj} R)$.
-For this sake, we now introduce the logic $\IALbsc$ ($\bsc$ stands for {\em basic}).
-Let $\SFm$ be the set of subformulas of formulas from $\{\FOREn(k) \mid k \in \omega\} \cup \{\FORBrk, \VARlt \cdot \VARok \} \cup \Var$.
-Observe that formulas from $\SFm$ are built using only $\mconj, \BS, \aconj, {}^*$.
+For this sake, we now introduce, given a fixed string rewriting system $\SR$, the logic $\IALbsc$ ($\bsc$ stands for {\em basic}).
+Let $\SFm$ be the set of subformulae of formulae from $\{\FOREn(k) \mid k \in \omega\} \cup \{\FORBrk, \VARlt \cdot \VARok \} \cup \Var$.
+Observe that formulae from $\SFm$ are built using only $\mconj, \BS, \aconj, {}^*$.